 For pre-dinner drinks: Geronimo

-Stylish Geronimo’s wine list isn’t just extensive; with categories including “light-bodied, textural and fruit-forward” and “rich, creamy, nutty and buttery”, it’s also easy to navigate.
-The well-stocked bar draws a crowd for aperitifs and the friendly staff make staying for the European-inspired share plates and wood-fired pizzas a no-brainer.
+Stylish Geronimo’s (pictured top) wine list isn’t just extensive; with categories including “light-bodied, textural and fruit-forward” and “rich, creamy, nutty and buttery”, it’s also easy to navigate.
+The well-stocked bar draws a crowd for aperitifs and the friendly staff make staying for the European-inspired share plates a no-brainer.

 For beer: Saint John Craft Beer Bar

 This bar wouldn’t be out of place in a Melbourne laneway.
-The 10 taps here change almost daily but first you’ll have to walk past a range of 200 bottles and cans of fruity sours, roasted stouts and everything in between.
-Out back, a food truck slings hearty street eats like burgers and buttermilk fried chicken in the evenings.
+The taps here change almost daily but first you’ll have to walk past a range of 100-plus bottles and cans of fruity sours, roasted stouts and everything in between.

 For Japanese: Kosaten

 Hidden in a former power-tool workshop, the second Kosaten (the first is in Hobart) is divided into discrete dining spaces themed after regions of Japan.
-Order Japanese fried chicken or sushi, nigiri or tataki made with Tasmanian seafood on your personal iPad and a train will deliver it within minutes.
+Order Japanese fried chicken or sushi, nigiri or tataki made with wagyu beef on your personal iPad and a train will deliver it within minutes.